US National Report | International Cartographic Exhibition | US Childrens’ Map Competition | USNC Travel Funding

 - US entries in the Barbara Petchenik Children’s World Map Drawing Competition

-Submissions for the US National Report will be editor-reviewed short papers of 500-1,500 words (i.e., approximately 1 to 3 full pages of text) with up to three accompanying graphics (images, maps, graphs, tables, etc.).
+Submissions for the US National Report are editor-reviewed short papers of 500-1,500 words (i.e., approximately 1 to 3 full pages of text) with up to three accompanying graphics (images, maps, graphs, tables, etc.).
 Contributions may be submitted from one or multiple authors.
 The template for submitted papers is available here.

 Please note that the style for references is different than what is in the template.
 We will use the The Chicago Manual of Style, 17th edition.
 See the Chicago-Style Citation Quick Guide.
 I find this useful as a quick reference.